wolfgangj/okami/spec.md

   - `gt` - greater than (value 1 is larger than value 2)
   - `le` - lesser or equal (value 1 is smaller than value 2 or they are identical)
   - `ge` - greater or equal (value 1 is larger than value 2 or they are identical)

+## Appendix C: License

+Copright (C) 2018 Wolfgang Jährling

+Verbatim copying and distribution of this entire document are permitted worldwide, without royalty, in any medium, provided this notice is preserved.